blouyakis/gardenbook/README.md

 - Account registration with automatic region detection (ZIP -> USDA zone + frost dates)
 - Gardens organized by type: vegetables, fruits, herbs, flowers
+- View a garden's plants: expand any garden on the Gardens page to see and remove its plantings
 - MyGarden weekly calendar with garden type toggle
 - Explore page: search every plant plantable in your region for any week, past or future
 - Plant detail view with region-specific planting windows